-With regard to JBA TIBOR, the Code of Conduct was amended on July 4, 2014 which sets out that the determination of rates to be submitted by reference banks shall be the rate consistent with the JBA TIBOR definition, and that each reference bank shall take into account transactions between prime banks on the Japan unsecured call market (Euroyen transactions in the Japan Offshore Market in case of Euroyen TIBOR) as a minimum requirement and take precedence as an input into the calculation of reference rates subject to the definition of JBA TIBOR if the transactions are observable.
-Each reference banks shall submit rates in line with this Code of Conduct, taking into account data on unsecured call transactions ("Euroyen TIBOR) preferentially.
+With regard to JBA TIBOR, the Code of Conduct was amended on July 4, 2014 which sets out that the determination of rates to be submitted by reference banks shall be the rate consistent with the JBA TIBOR definition, and that each reference bank shall take into account transactions between prime banks on the Japan Unsecured Call Market (Euroyen transactions in the Japan Offshore Market in the case of Euroyen TIBOR) as a minimum requirement and take precedence as an input into the calculation of reference rates subject to the definition of JBA TIBOR if the transactions are observable (applied from October 6, 2014).
+Since the application date, reference banks have been submitting rates in line with this Code of Conduct, taking into account data on unsecured call transactions ("Euroyen transactions" in the case of Euroyen TIBOR) preferentially.